California Elder Abuse and Neglect Law

 - Poor Personal Hygiene

-When evaluating a case involving the custodial treatment of an elderly person or a dependent adult, such as in a nursing home or residential care facility, it is important to investigate all issues that might suggest a pattern of neglect instead of what, at first, might appear to be a single negligent act.
+When evaluating a case involving the custodial treatment of an elderly person or a dependent adult in the San Diego area, such as in a nursing home or residential care facility, it is important to investigate all issues that might suggest a pattern of neglect instead of what, at first, might appear to be a single negligent act.
 A good place to start is the medical file maintained by the facility, and specifically the written care plan (or "plan of care"), required for all residents of a skilled nursing facility.
 The plan should address falls, mobility, pain management, nutrition, bladder and bowels, etc. These plans must be continually updated to address a resident's changing needs, and must be followed.
 A failure to follow the care plan can lead to serious injury or death, and can be the basis of an elder neglect lawsuit.

 Who Can Sue For Elder Abuse?